Acetone: Chemical properties

 Like most ketones, acetone exhibits the keto–enol tautomerism in which the nominal keto structure (CH3)2C=O of acetone itself is in equilibrium with the enol isomer (CH3)C(OH)=(CH2) (prop-1-en-2-ol).
 In acetone vapor at ambient temperature, only 2.4×10^-7% of the molecules are in the enol form.

-Aldol condensation

 In the presence of suitable catalysts, two acetone molecules also combine to form the compound diacetone alcohol (CH3)C=O(CH2)C(OH)(CH3)2, which on dehydration gives mesityl oxide (CH3)C=O(CH)=C(CH3)2.
 This product can further combine with another acetone molecule, with loss of another molecule of water, yielding phorone and other compounds.